MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md

 ms.reviewer: kengaderdus
 ms.custom: it-pro

-#Customer intent: As a dev, devops, or it admin, I want to
+#Customer intent: As a dev, devops, or it admin, I want to create and customize a user flow, which determines the sign-up and sign-i experience for my customer users.
 ---

 # Create a sign-up and sign-in user flow for customers